lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 {% endhighlight %}

 From all the information here you should be able to work out what `GuiElement_vtable` looks like.
-Of course `vptr_guiElement` needa to be added to `Lable_real` and `Clickable_real`.
+Of course `vptr_guiElement` need to be added to `Lable_real` and `Clickable_real`.
 And every constructor need to be updated so that they give the correct offset.

-One last point, you might wonder what is `offsetToTop` doing in vtables.
-It's used when casting to `void*` so that you can simply substract the correct pointer by the offset to get the base of the most derived class.
+One last point, you might wonder what's `offsetToTop` doing in vtables.
+It's used when casting to `void*` so that you can simply substract the pointer by the offset to get the base of the most derived class.

 <br/>
 <br/>

 And that's pretty much it.
 I hope it was clear enough.
-If you have any suggestion or questionm, feel free to comment in the box belsow or to contact me directly.
+If you have any suggestion or question, feel free to comment in the box below or to contact me directly.

 *[vtable]: virtual table
 *[vptr]: pointer to virtual table